Blog

 Financial

-Although the proposed law doesn’t yet specify financial penalties for noncompliance, there are two ways it places financial responsibility on companies in scope.
+Although the proposed law doesn’t yet specify financial penalties for noncompliance, there are three ways it places financial responsibility on companies in scope.

 First, companies must link salaries to climate change and sustainability goals, particularly related to emissions.
-As outlined in the draft law, plans “should be duly taken into account when setting directors’ variable remuneration.”
-The directive suggests linking remuneration to a director’s contribution to the company’s long-term sustainability.
+As outlined in the draft, plans “should be duly taken into account when setting directors’ variable remuneration.”
+The Directive suggests linking remuneration to a director’s contribution to the company’s long-term sustainability.

 Contractual

-As currently written, the EU supply chain law requires companies to outline their compliance expectations, and then include those requirements when researching potential suppliers and other value network partners.
+As currently written, the CS3D requires companies to outline their compliance expectations, and then include those requirements when researching potential suppliers and other value network partners.
 They must also apply those contractual terms to existing relationships.

 This contractual obligation only applies to direct suppliers, not to the extended sub-tier network even if those relationships are visible and known to the in-scope company.